farhadmohsin/CollegeConfidentialComparativeDisucssions/README.md

   - Alt_b: Name of second alternative being compared
   - n_colleges: Number of colleges being discussed in the original thread
   - discussion_title: Title and unique identifier of College Confidential Dataset
-  - discussion_index: Index of the comment in the discussion
+  - comment_index: Index of the comment in the discussion
-  - processed_text: Processed version of the text.

 - **[synonyms.json](/synonyms.json)**
 Contains all synonyms that appear in the dataset for each alternative.